-I haven’t been blogging much the past month, because I’ve been doing a lot of personal processing.
+I haven’t been blogging much the past month because I’ve been doing a lot of personal processing.
 A lot.
-My thoughts, beliefs, hopes, fears, insights, and regrets have all been tangled together like a giant knot that is slowly getting loosened.
+My thoughts, beliefs, hopes, fears, insights, and regrets have been tangled together like a giant knot that is slowly loosening.
 And from that mess, I didn’t feel I had anything to share.

 I’m still in the middle of the process, but I’m learning that that is okay.

 At the beginning of this year, God told me it was a year of New Beginnings for me.
 This excited me.
 I saw it as a promise of hope and newness, which it was.
 But I didn’t fully grasp that to be made new, the old must die.